How Can the Agricultural Communications News Team Help You?

-Goal: to provide a standard cutline in newspaper style to encourage local media to print a photo of or report about someone’s participation in an event.
+Goal: Provide a standard cutline in newspaper style to encourage local media to print a photo of or report about someone’s participation in an event.

-Examples: 4-H legislative day, 4-H Congress, county supervisors training.
+Examples: 4-H legislative day; 4-H Congress; county supervisor training

 A feature story is a traditional news article based on interviews with Extension sources; it is usually 500–750 words plus photos.

-Goal: to promote the programs, individuals, research, and accomplishments of the Mississippi State University Extension Service.
+Goal: Promote the programs, individuals, research, and accomplishments of the Mississippi State University Extension Service.

 Frequently Asked Questions

 Before You Submit the Request…

 I’ve read this information, but I’m still not sure which option I need.
 Where can I get more information?